Palks-Studio/santeplusai/README.md

 It does not necessarily reflect the exact physical deployment,
 which may vary depending on hosting constraints.

+The website is currently deployed in production at https://santeplusai.fr

 ---

 ## Principles and Goals